 The purpose of a service mission is “to help others come unto Christ by serving them as the Savior would.”

-Worthy young men ages 18-25 and young women ages 19-25 may serve a service mission for six to 18 months, as close to full time as their capability and circumstances allow.
+Worthy young men ages 18-25 may serve a service mission for six to 24 months and young women ages 19-29 may serve a service mission for six to 18 months, as close to full time as their capability and circumstances allow.
 These missionaries live at home and serve locally, and each young man or young woman is provided a customized mission experience uniquely tailored to his or her talents, skills and gifts.

 The key objectives of a service mission are to: